dolphindb/DolphinDBPlugin/parquet/README.md

 | BYTE_ARRAY        | STRING                      |
 | FIXED_LEN_BYTE_ARRAY | STRING                   |

-> **请注意：**
+> **Note:**
->- 暂不支持转化Parquet 中的 repeated 字段。
+    - Conversion of the Parquet repeated fields is not supported.
->- 在 Parquet 中标注了 DECIMAL 类型的字段中，仅支持转化原始数据类型（physical type）为 INT32, INT64 和 FIXED_LEN_BYTE_ARRAY 的数据。
+    - DECIMAL can be used to convert data of the following physical types: INT32, INT64 and FIXED_LEN_BYTE_ARRAY.
->- 由于 DolphinDB 不支持无符号类型，所以读取parquet中的UINT_64时若发生溢出，则会取 DolphinDB 中的 NULL 值。
+    - DolphinDB does not support unsigned data types.
+Therefore, in case of UINT_64 overflow when loading a Parquet file, the data will be converted to NULL values in DolphinDB.

-### 3.2 导出
+### 3.2 Export

-将 DolphinDB 数据导出为 Parquet 文件时，系统根据给出表的结构自动转换到 Parquet 文件支持的类型。
+When exporting data from DolphinDB to a Parquet file, the system will convert the data types to Parquet types based on the given table schema.

 | Type in DolphinDB | Physical Type in Parquet | Logical Type in Parquet |
 | ----------------- | ------------------------ | ----------------------- |